ECE468/step7-starter/README.md

 basic-block-based algorithm, and no liveness analysis is performed.
 You need to reason about the liveness analysis part on your own if you are taking option 3.)

+**Hidden test cases:**

+For this step, we will have some hidden secret test cases for each of the options.
+These test cases are not included in the repo, but will be added to the grader and will be included in the grader results.

+However all hidden test cases will be checking for correctness only and no performance checks will be performed on them.
+This means that for option 3 all hidden test cases grading will not be adjusted according to performance.

 ## What you need to submit

 * All of the necessary code for building your compiler.